The Carpenter Vs. The Gardener: Two Models Of Modern Parenting

 "The idea is that if you just do the right things, get the right skills, read the right books, you're going to be able to shape your child into a particular kind of adult," she says.

-It's a view that's gained popularity in the last few decades, along with the term "parenting" — which is itself a relatively new idea.
+It's a view that has gained popularity in the last few decades, along with the term "parenting" — which is itself a relatively new idea.

 "It's only around the 1970s in America that the word first begins to really take off," she says.